fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_1.md

-# The First Circle: Linear Regression, Part Two
+# The First Circle: Linear Regression, Part One

 <br/>
 Jiří Fejlek